 What to Look for in a Good Elderberry Tincture

 How Tinctures Differ from Syrups

 Storage needs highlight another contrast.
 Alcohol-based extracts stay fresh for years in cool spaces, while syrups often need refrigeration and expire within months.
-This makes tinctures ideal for keeping your wellness toolkit ready year-round.
+This making tincture at homes tinctures ideal for keeping your wellness toolkit ready year-round.

+What to Look for in a Good Elderberry Tincture